paulschuetz/fluthub/README.md

 # fluthub
-GitHub UI written in Flutter.
+GitHub UI written in Flutter for educational purposes only.

 ## Installation
 1. Clone repository